 Case Western Reserve University

 University of Washington

 Prior to joining EGRP, Ms. Caga-anan was a Postdoctoral Scholar at the Center for Genetic Research Ethics and Law, an NIH-funded Center for Excellence in Ethical, Legal, and Social Implications (ELSI) Research.
-In this capacity she conducted research pertaining to ELSI issues in genetics/genomics research.
-Ms. Caga-anan also completed the Cleveland Fellowship in Advanced Bioethics, during which she trained in clinical ethics consultation and examined ethical and legal issues in pediatrics, clinical genetics, genetics/genomics research, and human subjects research generally.
+In this capacity, she conducted research pertaining to ELSI issues in genetics/genomics research.
+Ms. Caga-anan also completed the Cleveland Fellowship in Advanced Bioethics, during which she trained in clinical ethics consultation and examined ethical and legal issues in pediatrics, clinical genetics, genetics/genomics research, and human subjects research in general.